 - Tumble > drag with the right button

-Now, let’s start sculpting.
+Let’s start sculpting.

-Let’s sculpture with SculptGL
+Let’s Sculpture with SculptGL

 Before starting to sculpt, check ‘Show mirror line’ on the Scene tab and check ‘Symmetry’ highlighted in the red box in the following screenshot.

-Create the face of the rabbit.
+Create the face for the rabbit.